jasbur/compensato/README.md

 Compensato
 ==============

 Compensato is full suite of diagnostic and troubleshooting tools (focused on troubleshooting Windows environments at the moment) that runs from an Ubuntu based Linux live environment.
-The source code will be open and should be able to be run from any modern Linux live environment that has the prerequisite programs below installed or accessible to it.
-The program will automatically look for a Windows installation to work with.
-You should be able to have this Windows installation visible to the system either internally or externally.
-If you are using an external device to hold the Windows partition I recommend unmounting it (or mounting in manually to /media/compensato_client) before running Compensato to avoid confusing the automount routine.

-Compensato is licsenced under the GPLv3
+Ready to boot ISO files can be found at http://sourceforge.net/projects/compensato/

+DEVELOPMENT NOTES:

 This program requires Ruby on Rails 3.2 running on a Linux/Unix based system.
 Just enter the Compensato directory and run with: